radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

 ### Properties
 * **AssignPublicIp**: string: Whether the task's elastic network interface receives a public IP address.
 The default value is DISABLED.
 * **SecurityGroups**: string[]: The security groups associated with the task or service.
 If you do not specify a security group, the default security group for the VPC is used.
 There is a limit of 5 security groups that can be specified per AwsVpcConfiguration.
-* **Subnets**: string[]: The subnets associated with the task or service.
+* **Subnets**: string[] (Required): The subnets associated with the task or service.
 There is a limit of 16 subnets that can be specified per AwsVpcConfiguration.

 ## Scale
 ### Properties